-This year brings a significant change.
-Key Stage 1 SATs in England have undergone a notable transformation for the 2024 academic year, as they are no longer mandatory.
-However, despite this change, numerous schools have decided to continue with them.
+From 2024 academic year, Key Stage 1 SATs in England are no longer mandatory.
+However, despite this change, numerous schools have decided to continue with them as a benchmark to monitor progress.

 What to expect now that KS1 SATs are optional